Second Battle of Tucson: Battle

-At around 10:00 am on Sunday May 1, 1782, the Apaches began a surprise attack.
-The force was split in two and proceeded simultaneously to attack Indian Town and Fort Tucson itself with a clear intention of capturing the fort.
-Unfortunately for the Spaniards, most of the garrison was not present inside the fortification, a lot of whom were scattered across the town, preparing for Sunday mass.
-Several Jesuit missionaries were among the population of Tucson, one later reported that around 200 Apaches fought on foot and said he did not attempt to estimate the number mounted on horses.
-Fighting occurred at three main places, the first was at the bridge connecting Indian Town to Tucson, the second, at the western gate of the presidio, and the third near the western gate at Lieutenant Miguel de Urrea's home.
+At around 10:00 am on Sunday, May 1, 1782, the Apaches began a surprise attack.
+The force was split in two and proceeded simultaneously to attack Indian Town and Fort Tucson, clearly intending to capture the fort.
+Unfortunately for the Spaniards, most of the garrison was not present inside the fortification, and a lot of them were scattered across the town, preparing for Sunday mass.
+Several Jesuit missionaries were among the population of Tucson, one of whom later reported that around 200 Apaches fought on foot and said he did not attempt to estimate the number mounted on horses.
+Fighting occurred at three main places: the first was at the bridge connecting Indian Town to Tucson, the second was at the western gate of the presidio, and the third was near the western gate at Lieutenant Miguel de Urrea's home.

 At the time, Spanish forces numbered forty-two lancers, twenty dragoons and ten native scouts, including officers.
-One Apache force first swarmed into Indian village from the north where they encountered little resistance before advancing on to the bridge.
+One Apache force first swarmed into the Indian village from the north, where they encountered little resistance before advancing onto the bridge.
 The other force headed directly for the citadel.
-At the bridge a small force of Spanish troops were capable of holding their position, due to superior weapons, muskets against bows and arrows.
-Meanwhile, the second Apache unit rushed for the open gate of Fort Tucson but the advance was halted by cannon and musket fire from Captain Allande and four of his men, positioned on the bridge above the gate.
+A small force of Spanish troops could hold their position at the bridge due to superior weapons, such as muskets, against bows and arrows.
+Meanwhile, the second Apache unit rushed for the open gate of Fort Tucson, but the advance was halted by cannon and musket fire from Captain Allande and four of his men, positioned on the bridge above the gate.
 The attack also failed due to Lieutenant Urrea's position, on the roof of his parapet topped house, which flanked the Apache attack.
 Urrea and his native servant were later credited with delaying a force of over 140 Apaches from joining their main force for the capture of Fort Tucson.
-The holders of the bridge, who held against over 200 warriors, also were commended.
-After two hours of close quarters combat, the Apaches suffered eight confirmed deaths and dozens more severely wounded.
-Apaches were known for removing their dead and wounded from their battlefields, immediately after a casualty was sustained.
-Meaning it is likely that more than eight warriors died as result of the battle, either in the engagement or afterwards.
+The bridge holders, who held against over 200 warriors, were also commended.
+After two hours of close-quarters combat, the Apaches suffered eight confirmed deaths and dozens more were severely wounded.
+Apaches were known for removing their dead and wounded from their battlefields immediately after a casualty was sustained.
+This means that it is likely that more than eight warriors died as a result of the battle, either during or after the engagement.

-The Spanish suffered one dead trooper and three wounded, one female civilian was also found to have been killed by the attackers.
+The Spanish suffered one dead trooper and three wounded; one female civilian was also found to have been killed by the attackers.
 After seeing the deaths and wounding of so many warriors, the unknown Apache war chief ordered a retreat.